scheinerman/SimpleTropical.jl/README.md

 # SimpleTropical

-This is an implementation of tropical (max-sum) arithmetic in Julia.
+This is an implementation of tropical (min-plus) arithmetic in Julia.

 ## Numbers